nbross/Cinema-Hub/README.md

 WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my email and password
 WHEN I am signed in to the site
-THEN I see navigation links for the homepage, the dashboard, and the option to log out WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with an existing menu post that includes the menu's title and a picture WHEN I click on an existing menu
+THEN I see navigation links for the search, the watchlist, and the option to log out WHEN I click on an existing movie
-THEN I am presented with the recipes and pictures of the food items WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with the option to add a new recipe post WHEN I click on the button to add a new recipe post THEN I am prompted to enter both a title and contents for my recipe post WHEN I click on the button to create a new recipe post THEN the title and contents of my recipe are saved and I am taken back to the dashboard WHEN I click on the logout option in the navigation THEN I am signed out of the site
+THEN I am presented with the option to add to my watchlist WHEN I click on the watchlist option in the navigation THEN I am taken to my watchlist and presented with the movies I just added and an option to remove them WHEN I click on the button to remove the movie from my watchlist THEN I see that movie is removed
+WHEN I click on the logout option in the navigation THEN I am signed out of the site
 ```